 Usme leads Colombia to a 1-0 win over Jamaica and a spot in the Women's World Cup quarterfinals

-Colombia will face European champion England on Saturday at Stadium Australia in Sydney.
-England advanced on penalties after a scoreless draw with Nigeria on Monday night.
+Colombia moves to Sydney for a Saturday knockout match against European champion England, which advanced on penalties after a scoreless draw with Nigeria.

+“The game against England, we came here to play seven finals," Usme said.
+"We’re certain in our preparations.
+We’re dreaming big.
+We know we can pull it off.
+We can do it."

+Even when speaking to reporters afterward, Guzman and teammate Jorelyn Carabali broke into song.

-The match at Melbourne's Rectangular Stadium was an anticipated showdown between Jamaican Khadija “Bunny” Shaw and Colombia's Caicedo.
+The match in Melbourne was an anticipated showdown between Caicedo and Jamaican Khadija “Bunny” Shaw.
 In the end, though, it was Usme's emphatic goal that made the difference.

-Colombia won behind a physical intensity and aggression that controlled Jamaica and denied the Reggae Grirlz their own spot in history.
+"We are three games away, but each time we get closer to the beautiful trophy that we really dream of.
+It’s difficult but not impossible," Caicedo said.
+"I know we can do it, the team really dreams of it, we want it.
+There is no obstacle that we can't overcome.”

-Shaw was an attacking force with Manchester City last season, scoring 20 goals in 22 league games, but she went into the match scoreless at the World Cup.
+Shaw was an attacking force with Manchester City last season, scoring 20 goals in 22 league games, but she went scoreless at the World Cup.

+“Right now we’re a bit low, because didn’t want to end the tournament.
+But I’m proud of all my teammates,” Shaw said.
+"A lot of people didn’t think we’d make it this far.

-The Reggae Girlz had just one goal in the group stage, Allyson Swaby’s header in a 1-0 victory over Panama, while Shaw sat out of that match because of a red card in the opener against France.
+The Reggae Girlz had just one goal in the competition, Allyson Swaby’s header in a 1-0 victory over Panama, while Shaw sat out of that match because of a red card in the opener against France.

 Caicedo, who was diagnosed with ovarian cancer when she was 15, had a pair of goals in the opening round amid questions about her fitness.
 She was seen dropping to the ground during a practice session earlier in the tournament but played the entirety of Colombia’s 1-0 loss against Morocco in its group final on Thursday.